 Interested families should submit an application for their child along with a $50 non-refundable application fee.
-You will be notified by mail once your application and fee have been received.
-Families with children applying to kindergarten through eighth grade will then receive a letter from WMS with a Release of Information form and a teacher recommendation form (for kindergarten or grades 1-8).
+You will be notified by email once your application and fee have been received.
+Families with children applying to kindergarten through eighth grade will also receive a Record Request form and a teacher recommendation form (for kindergarten or grades 1-8).
 Parents will need to give these forms to their child’s current school.
 The applicant’s current school will send the recommendations, transcript and any standardized test scores directly to Wilmington Montessori School.

 The Parent Interview and Student Visit will vary depending on the age of the prospective student:

-Applicants to the Toddler (12 months - 3 years) and Primary (ages 3-6) Programs: Prospective parents and students meet privately with the Director of Admissions and will also get a chance to meet one of the Toddler or Primary teachers for an informal discussion of classroom procedures, expectations and objectives.
+Applicants to the Toddler (12 months - 3 years) and Primary (ages 3-6) Programs: Prospective parents and students meet privately with a Toddler or Primary teachers for an informal discussion of classroom procedures, expectations and objectives.

-Applicants to Grade 1-8: Prospective Elementary and Middle School students visit for a full school day (8:15 a.m. - 3 p.m.).
-Parents are scheduled for an interview with a lead teacher.
+Applicants to Grade 1-8: Prospective Elementary and Middle School students visit for a full school day (8:15 a.m. - 3 p.m. for grades 1-6 or 8 a.m. - 3:15 p.m. for grades 7 and 8).
+Parents are scheduled for an interview with the Assistant Head of School.
 During their visit, children will have a brief assessment with a staff member.

 WMS offers tuition assistance to current and incoming families based on financial need.
 The financial aid program provides many students with an exceptional educational opportunity that may otherwise be inaccessible and allows for a well-qualified student body of diverse economic backgrounds.
 After completing the admissions application and parent interview or student visit, parents can submit an application online for financial aid.
-The application is not complete until last year’s tax returns are received by the FAST (Financial Aid for School Tuition) program.
+The application is not complete until last year’s tax returns are received.

-Note: Applications for first-round financial aid decisions for the 2017-18 school year were due on January 5, 2018 for all families.
+Note: Applications for first-round financial aid decisions for the 2017-18 school year are due on January 7, 2019 for all families.
 Additional applications will be considered in the order they are received, based on remaining funds.
 Please contact Nancy Oddo, Business Manager, for more information about financing your child's education at Wilmington Montessori School.